 Take it Easy

 Make sure that your muscles are warmed up before going outside.
 Walk around your house first or do some stretches to get the blood flowing.
+Try not to do deep, static stretches while your muscles are still cold.
+This can lead to strains or injuries.

 Longer strides will be more hazardous when there is ice and snow.
 Adjust your strides accordingly.
+While you may want to get in a fast fitness walk, it’s more important to slow down and stay safe when your walking surface is slippery.

 Hydrate, Hydrate, Hydrate

 Even though you won’t be sweating like you do in the summer, it is still important to drink water while you walk.
+If you’re going on a short walk, take a drink of water before you head out.

 Surprise – Avoid Cotton